The best sushi rice has plump, shiny kernels that retain their firm shape. And while the rice is sticky, it should never be mushy.

 Pour off the water, and repeat four to five times – until the water starts to run clear.
 It doesn’t need to be perfectly crystal clear.

 Rice absorbs water very quickly.
-Too much water in the inner pot will lead to watery cooked rice.
+Too much liquid in the inner pot will lead to watery cooked rice.

 4. Natural pressure release